The Ethics of AI-Powered Decision-Making: Can We Eliminate Bias?

 2. Accountability: Who is Responsible for Biased AI Decisions?

 One of the biggest ethical challenges in AI governance is determining responsibility for biased decisions.
 If an AI system unfairly denies a loan, misdiagnoses a patient, or misinterprets legal information, who is accountable?
 Is it the developer, the deploying organization, or regulatory bodies?
 Ethical AI frameworks call for clear responsibility allocation, ensuring that businesses take ownership of AI outcomes, regularly audit their models, and implement bias mitigation strategies to maintain fairness.
+It is crucial that teams are actively working together to monitor and govern AI systems, ensuring ethical decision-making and building trust in AI outcomes.

 3. Regulatory Landscape: Enforcing Fairness in AI